-Tungiasis is a skin condition that is caused by a parasitic flea called the Tungapenetrans.
-Other related species can cause it as well.
-The flea is also known by other names such as the sand flea, chigoe, jigger, and pique to name just a few of the alternatives.
+Tungiasis is a skin condition that is caused by a parasitic flea called the Tungapenetrans, and several other related species.
+The flea is additionally known by other names such as the sand flea, chigoe, jigger, and pique to name just a few of the alternatives.

 Scientists have studied the incidence of the condition in different locations.
 In 2012, in Tanzania, two villages were observed to find out how common the condition was there.
 About 586 people were included in the study who were aged five years or older.
 The researchers found that 249 people, about 42.5%, were diagnosed with tungiasis.
 In this particular case, people aged 45 and older had the highest incidence of the condition.

 In Trinidad, the condition can be endemic in some places.
 It has reached a high level of about 54% infestation in males between the ages of 25 to 35 years of age.
 The peak for women is in those aged 55 years old or older.

 The flea does not affect any race any more than another.
 However, natives to a particular region are usually more affected than visitors.

 The flea requires a warm-blooded host to feed on and reproduce.
 This means that alongside humans, it also bites other animals such as pigs, dogs, cats, and cattle and is a parasite to them as well.
 Both male and female fleas feed on the body but only the female creates the skin lesions.

 The female flea burrows into the host’s epidermis to lay eggs.
 The flea’s head is deep down into the epidermis to feed on the human’s blood supply while the abdomen is at the outer layer of the skin creating a punctum or an ulceration.